 Maybe Primo is just doing the politician thing and fooling around, but I don't think so.

 Two weeks before our wedding, my husband's parents called to tell him 1. they weren't coming and 2. he shouldn't marry me.
 Since then, I have gotten along with them about as well as you might think.
 The drama starts here.

-I have happily run out of Sly and Doris stories - I no longer visit them, so now I am writing about Primo's campaign for the the state house.
+I have few Sly and Doris stories these days - I no longer visit them, so now I am writing about Primo's campaign for Congress and, two years ago, for the the state house.